hudson-and-thames/arbitragelab/docs/source/stochastic_control_approach/optimal_convergence.rst

 opportunities in the context of a portfolio maximization problem, the optimal convergence strategy accounts for both arbitrage opportunities and diversification benefits.

-ADD THIS LATER : In some cases the price difference between two assets in a convergence trade will disappear permanently after it reaches zero.
-To capture this, we use a stopped cointegration process whereby asset prices follow a cointegrated process before the difference reaches zero and the difference remains at zero afterwards.
-Stopped cointegrated prices can also be used to model the strategies of convergence traders who close out their position when prices converge.
-This case with nonrecurring arbitrage opportunities gives rise to a set of very different boundary conditions when solving for the optimal portfolio weights.

 Modelling